women history month

 Gladys Noon Spellman Scholarship Application

-During Women's History Month, the Prince George's County Office of the County Executive presents a scholarship in memory of Congresswoman Gladys Noon Spellman.
-Ms. Spellman was a celebrated public servant of Prince George's County for more than two decades.
-This year’s theme is: “Celebrating Women Who Fight for Diversity, Equity, and Inclusion.”
+In honor of Women's History Month, Prince George's County Office of the County Executive is proud to present a scholarship in memory of Congresswoman Gladys Noon Spellman.
+Ms. Spellman was a distinguished public servant in Prince George's County for over two decades.
+This year's theme is: Elevate & Lead the Change: Women Shaping a Sustainable Future.

 Gladys Noon Spellman